The Blog of Toledo Lucas County Public Library

 From the cleaning and homekeeping expert and creator of the wildly popular Clean Mama blog comes a simple and accessible cleaning guide with a proven step-by-step schedule for tidying a home in just ten minutes a day.
 Becky Rapinchuk, the "Clean Mama," understands that many people don't have enough time, organizational skills, or homemaking habits to have a constantly clean and decluttered living space.

-5 Days to a Clutter-Free House: Quick, Easy Ways to Clear Up Your Space by Sandra Felton & Marsha Sims
+"5 Days to a Clutter-Free House: Quick, Easy Ways to Clear Up Your Space" by Sandra Felton & Marsha Sims [eBook from hoopla]

 While most of us aren't hoarders we can all benefit from assessing and reducing the clutter in our homes--and then organizing what's left.
 Many things stop us from succeeding: the sheer scope of the project, the tendency to lose momentum if the job takes too long, and the fact that we're always acquiring new clutter.
 But what if it really took only a week to de-clutter the whole house, and then you even had the weekend to relax and enjoy your new clutter-free space?
 Could it really be that simple?